rkuma183/wilsonmar.github.io/_posts/2016-10-08-apple-mac-osx-versions.md

    The x.x.x pattern is called <a target="_blank" rel="amphtml" href="http://ssemver.org/">
    Semantic Versioning</a>.

-   The "10" is associated called "Darwin", an open-source Unix operating system released by Apple Inc. in 2000.
-It is composed of code developed by Apple, as well as code derived from NeXTSTEP, BSD, Mach, and other free software projects. --<a target="_blank" href="https://www.wikiwand.com/en/Darwin_(operating_system)">Wikipedia</a>.
+   The "10" is associated with "Darwin", an open-source Unix operating system released by Apple Inc. in 2000.
+It is composed of code developed by Apple as well as code derived from NeXTSTEP, BSD, Mach, and other free software projects. --<a target="_blank" href="https://www.wikiwand.com/en/Darwin_(operating_system)">Wikipedia</a>.

 0. A partial response can be requestd by: